intento/intento-api/score.md

 }
 ```

-## COMET
+### COMET

-Crosslingual Optimized Metric for Evaluation of Translation ([COMET](https://github.com/Unbabel/COMET)) is metrics that achieve high levels of correlation with different types of human judgments.
-COMET takes 3 lists of strings as input: `sources` - a list of source sentences, `items` - results of the machine translation and `references` - ground truth and language.
-List one or more currently implemented score functions, using ignore_errors flag to return result no matter of previous errors.
-Note that evaluation endpoints are supported only in async mode.
+Crosslingual Optimized Metric for Evaluation of Translation ([COMET](https://github.com/Unbabel/COMET)) is a metric that achieve high levels of correlation with different types of human judgements.
+COMET takes 4 parameters as an input:

-### Basic usage
+1. `sources` - a list of source sentences
+2. `items` - results of the machine translation
+3. `reference` - ground truth translation
+4. `lang` - language of translation

+Setting `ignore_errors` to `true` in the scores array, makes the API to return results regardless of consecutive errors.

+**Note**: evaluation endpoints are supported only in async mode.

+#### Usage

 ```sh
 curl  -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/evaluate/score'  -d '{